ljw1004/vbspec/vb/attributes.md

 In addition to the modifiers defined by the language, Visual Basic also enables programmers to create new modifiers, called *attributes*, and to use them when declaring new entities.
 These new modifiers, which are defined through the declaration of attribute classes, are then assigned to entities through *attribute blocks*.

-> __Note__
-> Attributes may be retrieved at run time through the .NET Framework's reflection APIs.
+__Note.__ Attributes may be retrieved at run time through the .NET Framework's reflection APIs.
 These APIs are outside the scope of this specification.

 For instance, a framework might define a `Help` attribute that can be placed on program elements such as classes and methods to provide a mapping from program elements to documentation, as the following example demonstrates: